mgsosna/mattsosna.com/_posts/r/2017-02-01-R-5-Apply-functions.md

 ```

 ## `apply`
-The simplest of the apply functions is the one the family is named after.
+The first of the apply functions is the one the family is named after.
 Let's revisit the following plot from the [third R post on for loops]({{ site.baseurl }}/R-3-for-loops).

 ![]({{ site.baseurl }}/images/R-3-for-loops/random_multiple.png)